For a full size version of the poster click [HERE]

 We’ve pulled together a number of messengers that we think offer good performance in a variety of environments.
 These messenger bags should all:

-- Work well both in the office (or university), as well as getting to and from it.
-If you work amongst pin-stripe suits, you may want to check some other more formal bags (Jack Spade & Mandarina Duck have nice options).
+• Work well both in the office (or university), as well as getting to and from it.
+If you work amongst pin-stripe suits, you may want to check out some more formal bags (Jack Spade & Mandarina Duck have nice options).

 More discussion on the bags after the jump…